renovate-bot/amp-wp.org-1/README.md

 # amp-wp.org
-Theme of The Official AMP Plugin for WordPress.
+Website for The Official AMP Plugin for WordPress.